Skip to main content

 It is a finely tuned biological thermostat.
 When you introduce an external hormone, you are intervening in this conversation.
 The goal is to provide a steady, reliable input that allows the system to find a new, healthier equilibrium.

 Inconsistent compounding can disrupt this process in several ways.
 A dose that is lower than prescribed may fail to alleviate your symptoms, leaving you feeling frustrated and questioning the efficacy of the entire protocol.
-A dose that is higher than prescribed can lead to an entirely new set of and health risks.
+A dose that is higher than prescribed can lead to an entirely new set of side effects and health risks.

 This variability transforms a therapeutic tool into an unpredictable variable, making it difficult for you and your clinician to accurately assess your progress and make informed adjustments.
 The path to reclaiming your vitality requires precision, and that precision begins with the medication you rely on.